 There was one hotel at the far end that was the “ritzy” part of the beach and then the rest of us roughing it on the beach and in the caves at the other end.
 What an experience.
 We were young, full of adventure, with no responsibilities and living on almost no money and the camaraderie was stupendous.
 So sad to hear about how built up it has become.

 Thank you Robin for sharing this your story with us.
-If anyone else like to share their story about Ios Greece then use the contact link above to send it to us.
+If anyone else like to share their story about Ios Greece then please send it to us.